lwjohnst86/analyzing-cohorts-course/chapter1.md

 - Neither.

 `@hint`
-- Is there a time column in the dataset?
-- Did the participants have the disease when the study started?
+- There is a time column and participants don't have the disease at the start of the study.

 `@pre_exercise_code`